unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 A creature can hold its breath for a number of minutes equal to 1 + its Constitution modifier (minimum of 30 seconds).

 When a creature runs out of breath or is choking, it can survive for a number of rounds equal to its Constitution modifier (minimum of 1 round).
-At the start of its next turn, it drops to 0 hit points and is dying, and it can’t regain hit points or be stabilized until it can breathe again.
+At the start of its next turn, it drops to 0 hit points and is dying, and it can't regain hit points or be stabilized until it can breathe again.

 For example, a creature with a Constitution of 14 can hold its breath for 3 minutes.
 If it starts suffocating, it has 2 rounds to reach air before it drops to 0 hit points.

 #### Vision and Light

-The most fundamental tasks of adventuring— noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a tek skill, to name just a few—rely heavily on a character’s ability to see.
+The most fundamental tasks of adventuring— noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a tek skill, to name just a few—rely heavily on a character's ability to see.
 Darkness and other effects that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.